What's all this then?

 Bathrooms/Portajohns

 On the subject of portajohns… well the best I can say is Bonnaroo is better than most fests I've seen at getting them cleaned out.
 That said, we are talking about piles of excrement stewing in 95+ degree heat.
 When you can, go for the clean ones.
 The best ones (when you can plan it) are the ones in Centeroo in the morning.
-The ones in the campsites go bad quickly, but they clean the ones in Centeroo in the morning and there are a lot of them.
+The ones in the campsites go bad quickly, but they clean the ones in Centeroo at night so in the morning they are clean and there are a lot of them.
 Bring handy-wipes, you’ll thank yourself.
 Don’t forget a roll of TP or two (in ziplock bags).
 Those Clorox wipes are nice to wipe the seat down with (I wouldn't use them on skin though).
 Bringing a pee jug for late night calls of nature can save you a walk in the dark (at least if you're a guy).
 Please don't just go anywhere (and dispose of pee jugs appropriately), someone will probably be downhill of you.

 Getting around at night